AndrewFelix0/Data-Exfiltration/README.md

 ## Document Findings
 Though there was no evidence of successful data exfiltration, employee John Doe was able to run a PowerShell script with administrative privileges to compress and archive files.

-# Detections
-## Detection Rules for Microsoft Sentinel
+# Detection Rules for Microsoft Sentinel

 ## 1. PowerShell Suspicious Activity Alert